szquchen/MSA-2.0/README.md

 # About MSA 2.0 and MSA 2.0.1 (latest version)
 MSA 2.0.1 is a software that generates permutationally invariant polynomials (PIPs) and gradients and optionally does a fit to electronic energies and gradients using PIPs.

 The detailed theory is discussed in the references listed at the end.
-More information can be found in the Tutorial.txt file and at https://scholarblogs.emory.edu/bowman/msa.
+More information and a tutorial video can be found in the Tutorial.txt file and at https://scholarblogs.emory.edu/bowman/msa.

 # Prerequisites
 For PIPs